achow101/signapple/docs/signature.md

 1. `cdInfoSlot`: Hash of the `<app_name>.app/Contents/Info.plist` file.
 2. `cdRequirementsSlot`: Hash of the Internal Requirements blob.
 See [below](#Internal-Requirements)
 3. `cdResourceDirSlot`: Hash of the `<app_name>.app/Contents/_CodeSignature/CodeResources` file.
 This file is a plist file generated during code signing and it contains the hashes of resources not part of the executable.
-TODO: Figure out how to generate this file.
 4. `cdTopDirectorySlot`: Apple source code says "Application specific slot".
 Actual use is unknown.
 Unsupported by `signapple`.
 5. `cdEntitlementSlot`: Hash of the embedded entitlements configuration.
 6. `cdRepSpecificSlot`: Apple source code says "for use by disk rep".
 Actual use is unknown.
 Unsupported by `signapple`.